gregoraubrey/100DaysofCode/README.md

 - I really enjoy this podcast because the episodes are so short that they always stick to the topic in question without digressing and wasting time like a lot of other podcasts.

 I am glad to have got a little bit done today despite having very little time.
 It is not about doing a lot every single day, but rather doing *something* every day, no matter how small it is.

+## Day 141
+*20230807*

+Today I went over JS methods again and read some more of *The Pragmatic Programmer*.

+- I reread a couple of very short articles on commonly used JS methods.
+- I remembered the implementations which is a good sign, but then again I only read the articles for the first time a short while ago.
+- I read a little bit of *The Pragmatic Programmer* and, as always, highlighted a lot of what I was reading.

+I feel pretty confident with JS methods now and I need to do some more Code Wars kata to put my knowledge to use.